 We are usually able to change the area of cover for the policy whilst you are travelling, as long as you let us know of the new travel region before travelling to that region.
 If you need to change your region of travel then contact us as soon as possible and we will be able to provide a quote for this change.

-To obtain up to date information about the country you are travelling to, we recommend that you visit the Foreign and Commonwealth Office website.
+To obtain up to date information about the country you are travelling to, we recommend that you visit the Foreign, Commonwealth & Development Office (FCDO) website.

 When obtaining a quote and purchasing cover please enter your current age.

-If you are travelling on a one way basis and are currently not intending to return to the UK please consider our one way travel insurance.
+If you are travelling on a one way basis and are currently not intending to return to the UK, or are unsure when you'll be returning, please consider our one way travel insurance.

 If you are travelling to Australia you should register with Medicare upon your arrival.
 There is a Medicare office in most major towns.
 Medicare is a free reciprocal health care agreement that exists for travellers from the UK.
 Registration is free and this will entitle you to reduced medical charges from doctors, reduced prescription charges and access to Medicare hospitals.
 The cover under your policy tops up the cover on the Medicare agreement.